-The first thing you can do is make sure the application you submit is complete.
+The first thing is to make sure the application you submit is complete.
 Don’t leave anything out and decide you’ll fill it in later.
 Submitting an incomplete loan application essentially means you haven’t completed one at all.
 A loan with missing important data just sits on the loan processor’s desk.
 When the loan is submitted, one of the first things done is reviewing the application making sure critical data is included.
 Your name, where you’ve lived the past two years, income and assets are all very important.
 If anything is missing, you’ll be contacted for that information to get the loan in process.
 Yes, there will be some areas on the application that you don’t yet know, such as the property address of a home you’ll soon buy or the exact amount of money in a checking account, just make sure you complete the application the best you can.

-When we first talk, you’ll be provided with a list of items needed to compliment your application.
+You’ll be provided with a list of items needed to compliment your application.
 You’ll be asked to provide your most recent paycheck stubs that cover a 30 day period.
 We use this information to calculate your gross monthly income and for qualifying.
 And because most loan programs ask that you have at least two years of employment documented, the last two years of W2 forms will be required.
 Your most recent bank statements providing verification there are sufficient funds to close a transaction will be needed.
 If you’re self-employed or you receive more than 25% of your monthly income from bonuses or commissions, you’ll need to provide copies of the last two years of your federal income tax returns.
 If you have this information ready when you submit your loan application, this will go toward a smooth process.

-Four, don’t make any changes as it relates to your employment.
+Next, don’t make any changes as it relates to your employment.
 Even if you’ve been offered a new job at a different company for more money, don’t make any moves.
 If you want that new job, again you should wait until after you close.
 Remember that you had to submit your most recent paycheck stubs when you first applied?
 If you switch employers midstream, it will take more time to get your new paycheck stubs from your new employer.
 If you do switch, the process gets bogged down with more time and more documentation.